Andriy Yarmolenko: Al-Ain

 On 13 July 2022, Yarmolenko signed for the United Arab Emirates club Al-Ain on a one-year contract.

+Return to Dynamo Kyiv

+On 27 June 2023, Yarmolenko returned to Dynamo Kyiv, signing a two-year contract.

 International career

 On 11 August 2007 Yarmolenko represented Ukraine under-19 team in an away exhibition game against Japan, winning 1–0.
 He also participated in the 2008 UEFA European Under-19 Championship qualification.

 After the qualification on 10 October 2008, Yarmolenko was invited to the under-21 squad which played against the Netherlands.
 He later participated in qualification and finals of the 2011 UEFA European Under-21 Football Championship.

 On 5 September 2009, in the 2010 FIFA World Cup qualification game against Andorra, Yarmolenko made his first senior appearance for Ukraine and scored in a 5–0 win.
 On 2 September 2011, in an international friendly against Uruguay in Kharkiv, Yarmolenko set a national team record by scoring 14 seconds into the match, the fastest time in which a Ukraine national team player has scored a goal.

 Yarmolenko scored a hat-trick on 15 November 2014, netting all of Ukraine's goals in a 3–0 victory away to Luxembourg in UEFA Euro 2016 qualifying.
 In November 2015, Yarmolenko scored in both legs of Ukraine's 3–1 play-off victory over Slovenia to qualify the nation for Euro 2016 final stages.
 Yarmolenko was subsequently included in Ukraine's squad for Euro 2016, where he played in all three matches as Ukraine failed to score and finished bottom of the group.
 Yarmolenko scored against Netherlands at Johan Cruyff Arena in Amsterdam and against North Macedonia at Arena Națională in Bucharest for UEFA Euro 2020 and he has been elected Star of the Match.